Sabina Yasmin: 2000s

-By the year 2000, Kanak Chapa was already most sought after playback singer.
+By the year 2000, Kanak Chapa was already the most sought-after playback singer.
 Yet Yasmin got to sing numerous hit songs composed by top-notch music directors.
-She achieved National Film Award for her rendition of Tagore song "Boroshar Prothom Dine" in Dui Duari (2000).
+She achieved a National Film Award for her rendition of "Boroshar Prothom Dine" in Dui Duari (2000).
 In 2004, her song "Preme Poreche Mon" in 'wrong number' topped the music top charts.
 She achieved her 12th and last National Film Award for 'Dui Noyoner Alo'.

 2010s

 Yasmin sang a duet with the winner of Channel-I Sera Kontho, Imran.
-In these years she sang for new generation of actresses like Apu Biswas, Sahara, Racy and others.
+In these years she sang for a new generation of actresses like Apu Biswas, Sahara, Racy and others.
 Her song "Premiker Buk Jeno Sukher Nodi" featured in top charts for many weeks.

 Personal life

 Yasmin has married three times.
 She has a daughter, Fairooz Yasmin (Badhon), a singer, from her first marriage with Anisur Rahman, and a son, Srabon, from her second marriage with Amir Hossain.
 In 1998, she met Kabir Sumon, an Indian-Bengali musician and political activist, and later the couple got married.

-In July 2007, Yasmin was diagnosed with Non-Hodgkin lymphoma.
+In July 2007, Yasmin was diagnosed with non-Hodgkin lymphoma.
 She was admitted to Labaid Hospital on 12 June.
-Doctors found that she was suffering from an infection of spleen.
+Doctors found that she was suffering from an infection of the spleen.
 An emergency operation took place on 21 June.
 But her health didn't improve.
-So, she flew to Singapore for better treatment on 11 July.
-After having treatment for three and half months, she returned to Bangladesh.
+She flew to Singapore for better treatment on 11 July.
+After having treatment for three and a half months, she returned to Bangladesh.